BladeMcCool/captrivial/README.md

 # CapTrivia: Cap Table Trivia Game

+### Pulley take home assessment - 2024-02-25 (Feb 25 2024)
+I spent about 3 days to take it from its initial basic state and transformed it into a real time multiplayer trivia game where players could compete to be the first to answer questions.
+A websocket to the connected clients pushed the updates down to a React front end.
+Players could join a game via a shareable link.
+The project was dockerized.

+***

 ## Introduction
 Welcome to CapTrivia, a cap table trivia game developed by Pulley.
 This project is part of our engineering interview process, designed to assess your coding skills and problem-solving abilities.
 Currently, CapTrivia is a simple, single-player game.
 Your challenge is to develop it into a multiplayer experience.